HTWG-NiLa/Battleship/README.md

 ### Eclipse
 1. Make sure you have Gradle installed (https://docs.gradle.org/current/userguide/installation.html)
-2. Checkout this repository to the desired directory
+2. Checkout this repository to the desired directory (via git clone)
 3. Open the command line, switch to the repo directory and use "gradle eclipse" to build necessary files for eclipse
 4. Open Eclipse and go to *File* -> *Import...* -> *Existing Projects to Workspace*